-With PIM, Ibexa DXP handles products offered in the website, including their specifications, and pricing.
+With PIM, Ibexa DXP handles products offered in the website, including their specifications, attributes, assets, variants and pricing.

 PIM's features are available from the left menu.

-A Product Types also defines the attributes that all products of this type can have.
+A product type also defines the attributes that all products of this type can have.

-Products are instances of a particular Product Type.
-A product is an object that is based on a Product Type template.
+Products are instances of a particular product type.
+A product is an object that's based on a product type template.
 Products can have variants that you build around attributes.
 They can be categorized and organized into catalogs.

 Also, for each product and product variant, you can define its availability, stock and price.